Cassandra-Labs-Foundation/cassandra-core/roadmap.md

-we can choose to integrate with FedACH or EPN or both. if we have to choose one, then I assume it would be better to start with FedACH. the two operators have facilities to inter-operate with each other.
+we can choose to integrate with FedACH or EPN or both. if we have to choose one, then I assume it would be better to start with FedACH. the two operators have facilities to inter-operate with each other. if we integrate with FedLine direct for FedWire, then we will have done some of the legwork for FedACH.
 I suspect that if we can satisfy the regulatory requirements for FedACH, then we can satisfy the regulatory requirements for EPN.
 AFAICT the federal reserve has more public documentation.
 TCH gatekeeps essentially all documentation behind a subscription.